Dry Rot Stirling

 Dry Rot Survey

 The cost of treating dry rot incorrectly can be extremely damaging to your property so it is vital you hire a professional service and not just any dry rot companies.
 A property survey can be provided by one of our specialists free of charge, if you Own the surveyed property located within 25 miles from our Stirling branch.
 An administration fee may apply if a written report is required (a charge may apply if the property is rented out or is situated further than 25 miles).
 Contact our team today who will be happy to help deal with your property problem and asses the dry rot treatment costs.

 Dry Rot Specialists Stirling

 Most structures throughout the United Kingdom have large sections of the building formed by timber.
 Whether it is supporting beams and posts, or simply the roof, timber has been used for thousands of years and is still one of the most commonly used building materials today.

 As a result, decay by fungal growth and infestation by wood boring insects is extremely common.
-The professional surveyors at Richardson & Starling have countless years of experience with regards to treating dry rot.
+The professional surveyors at Richardson & Starling have over 80 years of experience with regards to treating dry rot.
 If you are looking for a professional dry rot treatment service for your property, please do not hesitate to call our Stirling branch on (01786) 462 231.

 30 Year Guarantee for Dry Rot Repairs